 How Glass Bead and Micro-Prismatic Reflective Tape Are Made – Online Store – www.tapedealer.com

 Reflective tape is made using machines that bond together multiple layers of material into one film.
 There are two main types of reflective tape, glass bead and micro-prismatic.
-They reflect in two different ways but are made in similar fashion with glass bead tape being the less complicated of the two to product.
+They reflect in two different ways but are made in similar fashion with glass bead tape being the less complicated of the two to produce.

 Engineer Grade Glass Bead Reflective Tape